List on Bids44 →

 Essential Checks

-1. Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness.
-Look closely for any tiny dots that don’t match the colour.
+1. Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness from a USB drive or streaming app.
+Look closely for any stuck bright or dark pixels.

 2. Check for backlight bleeding — Display a pure black screen in a dark room.
-Look for light leaking from the edges or corners, especially when the local dimming is off.
+Look for light leaking from the edges or corners, indicating uneven backlight.

-5. Test built-in speakers — Play a stereo test video or music to ensure both left and right channels are working clearly, with no distortion at moderate volumes.
+5. Test built-in speakers — Play a stereo test video from YouTube or a USB drive.
+Listen for clear audio from both left and right channels, and check for any distortion or rattling.

-6. Test smart TV features — Connect to your WiFi, open a few apps like Netflix or YouTube.
-Check app loading speed and remote responsiveness.
+6. Test smart TV features — Connect to Wi-Fi, open a few popular apps like Netflix or YouTube, and check their loading speed and responsiveness.
+Ensure the original remote control works for navigation and voice commands.

-7. Check model number — Verify the model number on the back panel sticker matches exactly what the seller claims.
-Also, look up its original specifications online.
+7. Check model number on back panel — Verify that the model number sticker on the TV’s back matches what the seller claims.
+Also, look up the original specifications online to confirm features.

-9. Check for panel cracks — Run your finger gently along all four edges of the screen.
-Hairline cracks might not be visible when the screen is lit but can indicate damage.
+9. Check for panel cracks — With the TV off and reflecting light, gently run your finger along the edges of the screen.
+Hairline cracks often won’t show on a lit screen but can indicate internal damage or a previous impact.

 Insider Checks